Francis Dereham: Execution

 On 1 December 1541, Thomas Culpeper and Francis Dereham were arraigned at Guildhall for treason and each sentenced to a traitor's death.
 Both men petitioned Henry VIII to commute their death to beheading, but only Culpeper was successful in his petition.

-On 10 December 1541, Dereham died a traitor's death at Tyburn, being hanged, drawn and quartered.
+On 10 December 1541, Dereham died in the way customarily reserved for traitors at Tyburn, being hanged, drawn and quartered.
 Culpeper also died at Tyburn, but as he had been favoured by the King before his affair with Catherine, his sentence was commuted to beheading.